jjongdev/jjongdev/README.md

 🌟 Passionate about becoming a **Web Developer**
 💻 Currently diving deep into **full-stack development**
-📚 Always learning, always growing — here's a bit about my journey:
+📚 Always learning, always growing — "By day I work, by night I chase my coding dreams." here's a bit about my journey:

 ---